Continuous Relaxations for the Traveling Salesman Problem: Introduction

+Our goals are twofold: First, we would like to demonstrate that the spectral structure of the associated matrices of these classes of problems contain valuable information that can be exploited for analysis and construction of novel heuristics.
+Second, we envision that by approximating the spectral structure~\cite{cit:schafer2017owhadi}, one could potentially construct competitive methods for the TSP and the quadratic assignment problem (QAP).
+Moreover, we note that although eigenvalue and orthogonal approximations have been constructed for the TSP, they have traditionally been used for deriving bounds for the solutions~\cite{Cit:qap_trace,cit:qap_bounds}.
+To the best of the authors knowledge, this work is the first attempt to use the orthogonal relaxations and \emph{dynamical systems theory} to construct computational methods for the TSP.

-Our paper is organized as follows: We start with the mathematical formulation of the TSP in Section~\ref{sec:TSP} and construction of dynamical systems on the manifold of orthogonal matrices that converge to Hamiltonian cycles in Section~\ref{sec:Dyn-sys}.
-These isospectral flows are found to converge to undesirable local minima.
-In Section~\ref{sec:Lin--Kernighan}, we then describe the standard Lin--Kernighan heuristic as well as techniques to limit the search space using $ \alpha $-nearness, which is based on minimum spanning trees.
-We follow this discussion with a Procrustes-based approach for biasing the Lin--Kernighan heuristic called $ P $-nearness (that is inspired by isospectral flows) in Section~\ref{sec:Procrustes}.
-Numerical results are presented in Section~\ref{sec:Results}.
-We conclude with future work in Section~\ref{sec:Conclusion}.
+Our paper is organized as follows: We start with the mathematical formulation of the TSP in section~\ref{sec:TSP}.
+In section~\ref{sec:Lin--Kernighan}-\ref{ssec:subgradientOptimization}, we describe the standard Lin--Kernighan heuristic along with techniques to limit the search space using $ \alpha $-nearness values (based on minimum spanning trees).
+In section~\ref{sec:Dyn-sys}, we construct dynamical systems on the manifold of orthogonal matrices that converge to Hamiltonian cycles.
+Using these dynamical systems, we analyze the stability and subsets of the stable manifold of the optimal TSP solutions using set-oriented numerical methods implemented in the software package GAIO \cite{DFJ01}.
+We perform the computations in an effort to gain insights into the local dynamics of the flow in the neighborhood of the optimal solutions.
+In general, we find that the basin of attraction is typically quite small and therefore, these dynamical systems converge to undesirable local minima.
+Inspired by these insights, we use a Procrustes-based approach for biasing the Lin--Kernighan heuristic based on ``$P$-nearness values'' in section~\ref{sec:Procrustes}.
+Numerical results are presented in section~\ref{sec:Results}.
+Finally, we conclude with future work in section~\ref{sec:Conclusion}.